 Pictured from left: Lincoln Dover, Brandon Castellano, and Robert Maksimowicz took second place at the NYSID CREATE Symposium for their high-tech glue gun, which limits risks to workers with disabilities by using a digital safety checklist before use.

 Students in the College of Engineering and Computing Sciences have been busy this spring with extracurricular and experiential activities, including competitions and events, focused on solving problems and finding solutions.
 Here is a snapshot of how some New York Tech students spend their time outside of the classroom:

 NYSID CREATE Symposium

-Two student teams traveled to Albany for the April 24 NYSID CREATE Symposium (New York State Industries for the Disabled Creativity, Research, Engagement, and the Arts Transform Everyone).
+Two student teams traveled to Albany for the April 24 NYSID CREATE Symposium (New York State Industries for the Disabled Cultivating Resources for Employment with Assistive TEchnology).
 The competition showcases inventions created to help those with disabilities; NYSID is focused on better accommodating workplaces for those with disabilities to increase the number of individuals who can work.